esradursun/coffee-order-api/ReadMe.md

 # Coffee Order Api
 - --
-This project provides to create/update/delete/finish order, get orders by an order id, get all orders, create/update/delete products, get product by a product id and get all products with `starbux-coffee-api` service.
+This project provides to create/update/delete/finish order, get orders by an order id, get all orders, create/update/delete products, get product by a product id and get all products.

 # Technologies
 - --